 250g Plain Flour (I use white spelt flour and it works a treat)

 250g Brown Sugar.

-2 x teaspoons of Vanilla Extract (please use the real one)
+2 teaspoons vanilla Extract (please use the real one)

 170g Butter, melted.
 (This is not called Margerinescotch pudding, so don’t even think about it……)

 6oz Brown Sugar.

 3 tablespoons Golden Syrup.